 In the main sequence of prompts, a graphic of the multi-value neighborhood matrix is displayed (but not for mixed-k or in TFO-mode) - figure 13.2 gives examples.
-The matrix can be rescaled and different parts shown (section 14.11).
+The matrix graphic can be saved, selected part shown, and rescaled (section 14.11).